The Government believes wellbeing belongs at the heart of policymaking.

 WB1: Action for Wellbeing: The theory and the practice of promoting mental wellbeing

-The government’s strong focus on wellbeing has created a greater awareness of the key role of wellbeing in enabling individuals and communities to thrive.
+The government’s strong focus on wellbeing has created a greater awareness of the fundamental role that wellbeing plays in enabling individuals and communities to thrive.
 Well individuals contribute to well whānau, schools and workplaces, communities, economies and society.

-Informed by social, cultural and environmental determinants, adopting a wellbeing framework enables non-health agencies, such as local government, identify how they can be "agents of wellbeing" and so incorporate wellbeing outcomes in their policy development and programme delivery.
+Informed by social, cultural and environmental determinants, adopting a wellbeing framework enable agencies such as local government, social services, schools,churches and workplaces to identify how they can be "agents of wellbeing" and so incorporate wellbeing outcomes into their work.

 Drawing on over thirty years of working in mental wellbeing, learnings from designing, implementing and evaluating mental wellbeing programmes including the pitfalls and solutions to common problems that arise will be shared.
 Participants will have the opportunity to identify a set of wellbeing outcomes and apply them to a wellbeing programme logic.
 A proven model of collaborative partnerships using the principles of collective impact and transformational change which has been applied in numerous settings and populations will also be examined.

 The training does not offer a ready made mental health package approach but rather helps participants to:

 understand the underlying theory, principles and best practice in promoting mental wellbeing,